Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 All other continuity measurements performed on an SCR will show \"open\" (\"OL\" on some digital multimeter displays).
 It must be understood that this test is very crude and does _not_ constitute a comprehensive assessment of the SCR.
 It is possible for an SCR to give good ohmmeter indications and still be defective.
 Ultimately, the only way to test an SCR is to subject it to a load current.

-If you are using a multimeter with a \"diode check\" function, the gate-to-cathode junction voltage indication you get may or may not correspond to what\'s expected of a silicon PN junction (approximately 0.7 volts).
+If you are using a multimeter with a \"diode check\" function, the gate-to-cathode junction voltage indication you get may or may not correspond to what's expected of a silicon PN junction (approximately 0.7 volts).
 In some cases, you will read a much lower junction voltage: mere hundredths of a volt.
 This is due to an internal resistor connected between the gate and cathode incorporated within some SCRs.
 This resistor is added to make the SCR less susceptible to false triggering by spurious voltage spikes, from circuit \"noise\" or from static electric discharge.
 In other words, having a resistor connected across the gate-cathode junction requires that a _strong_ triggering signal (substantial current) be applied to latch the SCR.
 This feature is often found in larger SCRs, not on small SCRs.
 Bear in mind that an SCR with an internal resistor connected between gate and cathode will indicate continuity _in both directions_ between those two terminals: (@fig:03324)

 ![](media/03324.png){ #fig:03324 width=75% }